Wright brothers: Public showing

 Deeply shocked and upset by the accident, Wilbur determined to make even more impressive flight demonstrations; in the ensuing days and weeks he set new records for altitude and duration.
 On September 28, Wilbur won the Commission of Aviation prize, and then on December 31, the Coupe Michelin.
 In January 1909 Orville and Katharine joined him in France, and for a time they were the three most famous people in the world, sought after by royalty, the rich, reporters, and the public.
 The kings of Great Britain, Spain, and Italy came to see Wilbur fly.

 All three Wrights relocated to Pau, where Wilbur made many more public flights in nearby Pont Long.
 Wilbur gave rides to a procession of officers, journalists, and statesmen, including his sister Katharine on March 17, 1909.
-The brothers established the world's first flying school to meet the French syndicate requirements to train three pilots, Charles de Lambert, Paul Tissandier, and P.-N. Lucas-Girardville.
+The brothers established the world's first flying school to meet the French syndicate requirements to train three French pilots (Charles de Lambert, Paul Tissandier, and Paul-Nicolas Lucas-Girardville).
 In April the Wrights went to Rome where Wilbur assembled another Flyer.
-At Centocelle, Wilbur made demonstrations flights, and trained three military pilots, Mario Calderara, Umbert Savoia, and Castagneris Guido.
+At Centocelle, Wilbur made demonstration flights, and trained three Italian military pilots (Mario Calderara, Umbert Savoia, and Guido Castagneris).
 A Universal cameraman flew as a passenger, and filmed the first motion pictures from an airplane.

 After their return to the U.S. on May 13, 1909, the brothers and Katharine were invited to the White House where on June 10, President Taft bestowed awards upon them.
 Dayton followed up with a lavish two-day homecoming celebration on June 17 and 18.
-On July 27, 1909 Orville, with Wilbur assisting, completed the proving flights for the U.S. Army.
-They met the requirements of an aircraft carrying two persons remaining aloft for an hour, followed by a speed trial demonstrating an average speed of at least 40 mph.
+On July 27, 1909 Orville, with Wilbur assisting on the ground, completed the proving flights for the U.S. Army.
+The flights met the requirements that the aircraft carry two persons while remaining aloft for an hour and achieve an average speed of at least 40 mph.

-President Taft, his cabinet, and members of Congress comprised the audience of 10,000.
-Following the successful flights, the Wrights received from the army $25,000, plus $2500 for each mile per hour they exceeded 40 miles per hour.
+President Taft, his cabinet, and members of Congress were part of the viewing crowd of 10,000.
+Following the successful flights, the Army awarded the Wrights $25,000, plus $2500 for each mile per hour they exceeded 40 miles per hour.
 Orville and Katharine then traveled to Germany, where Orville made demonstration flights at Tempelhof in September 1909, including a flight with the Crown Prince of Germany as a passenger.

-On October 4, 1909, Wilbur made a flight before a million people in the New York City area during the Hudson-Fulton Celebration.
-Taking off from Governors Island, Wilbur flew up the Hudson River to Grant's Tomb, and back to Governors Island for a landing, with a canoe attached to the aircraft's framework, as a safety precaution in the case of ditching.
-Wilbur then trained three military pilots at the College Park Airport, Frank P. Lahm, Frederick E. Humphreys, and Benjamin Foulois.
+On October 4, 1909, Wilbur made a flight seen by about a million people in Manhattan during the Hudson-Fulton Celebration in New York City.
+He took off from Governors Island, flew north over the Hudson River to Grant's Tomb and returned to Governors Island.
+The aircraft was equipped with an unusual accessory for the flight: a canoe attached to the underside framework as a flotation device in case of a ditching.
+On October 8 in College Park, Maryland, Wilbur began pilot training for Army officers Frank P. Lahm and Frederick E. Humphreys, joined later that month by Benjamin Foulois.